 General Duties of a Sports Journalist

-While a Sports Journalist Job Description varies depending on your employer, individual positions, and the type of media you work in, most sports journalism professions have some distinct responsibilities.
+While a Sports Journalist’s Job Description varies depending on your employer, individual positions, and the type of media you work in, most sports journalism professions have some distinct responsibilities.

-Production: Sports journalists conduct thorough research, interviews, and attend events such as games, tournaments, and press conferences that they are covering.
+Sports journalists conduct thorough research, and interviews, and attend events such as games, tournaments, and press conferences that they are covering.

 A sports journalist’s other vital responsibilities include networking with sports figures, athletes, and relevant stakeholders.
 Also, he brainstorms fresh ideas for future issues or presentations.